 Please check the condition of the shipped fish immediately upon arrival.
 If there is a problem or concern, call or e-mail us right away.
 Do not wait for the problem to get worse.
 If you have a problem and we make a recommendation and the fish's condition worsens, please notify us again immediately.

-Our guarantee is cancelled if you do not notify us of a problem within 2 hours of the first attempted delivery.
+Our guarantee is cancelled if you order by 2nd Day or do not notify us of a problem within 2 hours of the first attempted delivery.
 We will do our best to help, but we also need you to do your part promptly.
 Many times we can prevent further problems if given the opportunity.
 Check here to see our complete guarantee.

 If your shipped fish arrived alive but look a little ragged, do not be alarmed.
 Many of the varieties (especially blacks) show damage from handling more readily.
 They tend to easily lose scales and some get split fins during the handling process.
 The blushing angelfish's more delicate fins are very susceptible to higher ammonia and bacterial levels and their fins will sometimes disintegrate under these conditions.
 Don't worry though, if this happens they will quickly heal and should look great again in a week or two of good care.